Geppi Cucciari: Life and career

 After working on stage and in several radio programs, Cucciari had her breakout in 2003 with the variety show Zelig Off.
 Between 2005 and 2009, she was a regular in the sitcom Belli dentro, and in 2006 she debuted as a writer with the humour fiction novel Meglio donna che male accompagnata.
-As a presenter, she hosted two editions of the Canale 5 show Italia's Got Talent.
+As a presenter, she hosted two editions of the Canale 5 show Italia's Got Talent, the show Splendida cornice, and she co-hosted the fourth night of the Sanremo Music Festival 2025, alongside Mahmood and Carlo Conti.

+In 2025, her film Life Goes This Way will open the 20th Rome Film Festival on 15 October 2025.